 The Three Myths of Fiber Cleaning

 The world’s need for greater connectivity continues to grow.
 The demand is voracious and limitless.
-Broadband connectivity has become a crucial link in nearly every aspect of people’s lives including their jobs, medical care, entertainment and security.
+Broadband connectivity is now a crucial link in nearly every aspect of people’s lives.
+This includes their jobs, medical care, entertainment and security.

-This increased need for fast, unlimited service is driving many network designers to rely even more on sophisticated fiber optic networks to meet current and future bandwidth requirements.
+This increased need for fast, unlimited service is driving many network designers to rely even more on sophisticated fiber optic networks.
 Along with the need for greater capacity and higher speeds also comes the need for absolute reliability of the networks to provide consistent and uninterrupted service.

 For modern optical networks to perform at their peak, it is imperative that the fiber network is properly installed and maintained.
 This includes ensuring that all connections and splices are kept perfectly clean to avoid potential problems such as insertion loss (weakened signal), back-reflection (the signal is diverted back to its source) or a complete system shut down.
 Maintaining the fiber network, especially the connections is crucial to the overall network reliability.

-Despite this importance of cleanliness, there is still reluctance from some within the fiber industry to recognize the need for thorough fiber cleaning as a critical factor in network performance.
-Some installation technicians and their managers are disinclined to spend resources, including time and money, to inspect and clean fiber connections.
-Some more seasoned technicians, with long histories of working on older, slower networks are not convinced that the modern, highspeed networks need more attention and care than the older networks.
-They maintain that their legacy practices are still adequate and they often do not have the time, the tools or the budget to clean fiber.
+Despite this importance of cleanliness, there is still reluctance from some within the fiber industry to recognize the need for thorough fiber cleaning.
+They do not recognize cleaning as a critical factor in network performance.
+Some installation technicians are disinclined to spend resources, including time and money, to inspect and clean fiber connections.
+Some more seasoned technicians, with long histories of working on older, slower networks are not convinced that the modern, high speed networks need more attention and care than the older networks.
+They maintain that their legacy practices are still adequate.
+They also claim they often do not have the time, the tools or the budget to clean fiber.
 We refer to these long-held opinions as the “Three Myths of Fiber Cleaning”.

 Myth 1: There is nothing to clean

 When it comes to installing or maintaining fiber networks, there is always the need to clean.
-One of the biggest threats to an efficient and reliable fiber optic network is contamination of the fiber optic connector end faces and splices, also called optical interconnects.
+One of the biggest threats to an efficient and reliable fiber optic network is contamination of the fiber optic connector end faces.
+These are also called optical interconnects.
 They are very vulnerable to a host of micro contaminants that can wreak havoc on an optical signal.
 These contaminants must be removed from both sides of each end face every time a fiber is installed, tested or reconfigured to ensure system performance and reliability.

 Any contamination in the contact zone of mated end faces may interrupt the optical signal.
 Dust particles are one of the most common contaminants and can originate from many sources including dead skin, plant pollen, cardboard boxes and clothing lint.
-Although just microns in size, dust particles cause scratches and pitting on the end faces resulting in insertion loss (weakened signal).
+Although just microns in size, dust particles cause scratches and pitting on the end faces.
+This often results in insertion loss (weakened signal).
 Another typical contaminant is fingerprint oils.
-The oils contain salts that can create air gaps between the end faces and can potentially cause back-reflection, (where the signal is diverted back to its source), signal attenuation (volume loss) or even a complete system shut down.
+The oils contain salts that create air gaps between the end faces.
+This potentially causes back-reflection, (where the signal diverts back to its source), signal attenuation (volume loss) or even a complete system shut down.

 Even brand-new fiber needs to be cleaned and tested to ensure the contamination is removed.
 When it comes to fiber optics, new does not always mean clean.
 Jumpers and patch cords, even those direct from the factory, do not guarantee cleanliness.
-Outgassed plasticizers or even plastic particles from the protective dust caps themselves can leave contamination behind and must be removed to ensure cleanliness.
+Outgassed plasticizers, or even plastic particles from the protective dust caps themselves, leave contamination behind.
+They must be removed to ensure cleanliness.

 Myth 2: Cleaning takes too much time and money

-With the increased need for connectivity and the growing number of fiber optic networks, many technicians are feeling the pressure to work as quickly as possible and move on to their next installation.
-Combine that with the fact that many technicians are compensated based on the number of installations they can complete for the day, the temptation to cut corners when cleaning can be high.
+With the increased need for connectivity and the growing number of fiber optic networks, many technicians are feeling the pressure to work as quickly as possible.
+To get the job done and move on to their next installation.
+Combined with the fact that many technicians are compensated based on the number of installations they can complete for the day, the temptation to cut corners when cleaning is high.

 However, it only takes a matter of seconds to clean and inspect a fiber end face.
-If a technician has the right tools and training, cleaning and inspecting a cable end face can take as little as 30-40 seconds.
+If a technician has the right tools and training, cleaning and inspecting a cable end face takes as little as 30-40 seconds.
 For example, if a technician is repairing a 512-fiber cable, it will take about 30 minutes to clean it.
-The minutes spent cleaning and inspecting fiber end faces will far outweigh the hours spent if the technician has to return to troubleshoot, identify, repair and clean faulty splices and connectors.
+The minutes spent cleaning and inspecting fiber end faces far outweighs the time wasted for a callback.
+The hours spent if the technician has to return to troubleshoot, identify, repair and clean faulty splices and connectors.

 In addition, cleaning labor costs are typically lower than a repair cost.
 It takes only pennies to clean, but a repair call could potentially cost hundreds of dollars when a connection fails.
-Dispatching a truck back out to the work site to rework a faulty splice due to contaminated connections and splicing typically costs much more, not to mention unhappy customers and lost business.
+Dispatching a truck back out to the work site to rework a faulty splice due to contaminated connections typically costs much more.
+Not to mention unhappy customers and lost business.
 In most instances, it is far less expensive to clean during installation than to repair.

 Myth 3: There is no need for special tools to clean